 Morphine is an opioid narcotic available in various formulations — pill, tablet, injection, and suppository — to treat chronic and acute pain.
-Morphine can be used to manage moderate to severe pain in sickle cell anemia.
+Morphine can be used to manage moderate to severe pain in sickle cell disease.

-About sickle cell anemia
+About sickle cell disease

 Morphine is a narcotic that interacts predominantly with a protein receptor in the brain called the mu-opioid receptor.
 Morphine acts primarily in the brain, spinal cord, stomach, and intestines, causing sedation and reducing pain.